-North Seaton, incidentally was the birthplace in 1933 of the entrepreneur Sir John Hall who was the son of a miner.
-A one time mining surveyor, Sir John Hall is best-known as the man who developed the MetroCentre at Gateshead and was for a time the owner of Newcastle United Football Club.
+North Seaton, incidentally was the birthplace in 1933 of the entrepreneur John Hall who was the son of a miner.
+A one time mining surveyor, Sir John Hall (he was knighted in 1991) is best-known as the man who developed the MetroCentre at Gateshead and was for a time the owner of Newcastle United Football Club.

 The River Wansbeck which separates the town of Ashington from neighbouring Stakeford and West Sleekburn to the south has been described as the only beck in Northumberland, but is in fact not a beck at all, as the name derives from the Anglo-Saxon ‘Waeganspick’.

-A ‘spick’ was a bridge made from tree trunks and a ‘waegan’ (pronounced wain – as in haywain) was a ‘wagon’ so Wansbeck literally means ‘Wagon Bridge’, a reference to a river crossing, though where this crossing was located is not known.
-Perhaps it was somewhere near Ashington or maybe upstream in Morpeth.
+A ‘spick’ was a bridge made from tree trunks and a ‘waegan’ (pronounced wain – as in ‘haywain’) was a ‘wagon’ so Wansbeck literally means ‘Wagon Bridge’, a reference to a river crossing, though where this crossing was located is not known.
+Perhaps it was somewhere near Ashington or maybe upstream at Morpeth.

 The River Wansbeck is about thirty miles long, rising in the ‘Wilds of Wanny’ near Sweethope Loughs and heads east passing close to Kirkwhelpington, Wallington Hall, Meldon Park and Mitford before meandering through Morpeth.